-On the shores of Lake Nzerakera in the northern section of Selous Game Reserve, Southern Tanzania.
+On the shores of Lake Nzerakera in the northern section of the Nyerere National Park (formerly known as Selous Game Reserve), Southern Tanzania.

 GPS co-ordinates of Siwandu Airstrip: 7° 41 '27 " S - 38 ° 08 '21 " E